 By Makayla Muscat

-Blue Mountains’ residents have gathered in Lawson on Palm Sunday to advocate for justice and a fair go for refugees.
+Blue Mountains’ residents gathered in Lawson on Palm Sunday to advocate for justice and a fair go for refugees.
 Approximately 150 people attended the event organised by The Blue Mountains Refugee Support Group (BMRSG) as an alternative to venturing into Sydney on March 28 for the traditional Palm Sunday Rally for Refugees.

 With the uncertainty of the pandemic, BMRSG says organising a smaller event in Lawson has resulted in several local organisations supporting the event.
 “We are hoping to bring together Mountains people,” says Event Organiser, Julie Brackenreg.
 Springwood Uniting Church Ministers Leigh and Graeme Gardiner say the purpose of the rally is to say there is a need for change.
 “It is a matter of human decency.
 We don’t want to be part of a nation that has gotten by with such cruelty towards the most vulnerable of people,” he says.
 Mr Gardiner says he is calling out the hypocrisy.
 “It’s hard to ignore the fact that in this past week our Prime Minister has invoked the welfare of his children as a cause for moral behaviour at the very same time that there are other children that we have totally forgottenthat we are causing irreparable harm to,” he says.